jillibus/Vechicle-Identification/README.md

 > Further analysis will be completed using Python.

 #### Database
-**Note: You will not beable to reach these links without proper authorization**
+**Note: You will not be able to reach these links without proper authorization**
 > Postgresql is the database we intend to use hosted on Amazon Web Services, AWS.
   *  _DB Name:_ cars
   *  _Database Instance ID:_ cars